-To initiate a report manually:
+To initiate a report manually from the AMP Web Console:

-- Select the Scans group and click the Scans shortcut - Select the Reports group and click the Generate Report shortcut. - Select a scan with a check mark in the Results column.
-You can also select multiple scans using the CTRL or SHIFT keys. - Click the Action menu and select Generate Report. - The Report Settings dialog appears.
-There are three categories of settings: General, Options, and Graphics. - On the General settings: - Select a naming convention: - If you want the AMP manager to assign a name to the file based on the time and date, select Automatically generate report name.
-Use this option if you are generating reports for recurring scans and you want to preserve each report. - If you want to specify a file name, clear the Automatically generate report name check box and then type the name in the Name box.
-Do not use this option for recurring scans unless you want to overwrite the old report each time the scan is conducted. - Enter a brief description of the report.
+- 1 Click either the Scans or Sites button in the Navigation pane. - 2 Do one of the following: - Select the check box of a scan that has a check mark in the Results column and click the Generate Report icon.
+You can select multiple scans. - Click the dropdown arrow next to a scan name and select Generate Report from the context menu.

+There are three categories of settings: General, Options, and Tags.

+- 3 On the General settings window, select a naming convention: - If you want the AMP manager to assign a name to the file based on the time and date, select Automatically generate report name.
+Use this option if you are generating reports for recurring scans and you want to preserve each report. - If you want to specify a file name, clear the Automatically generate report name check box and then type a name in the Name box.
+Do not use this option for recurring scans unless you want to overwrite the old report each time the scan is conducted. - 4 Enter a brief description of the report.